DATX11-22/quaru/README.md

 - [Project Report](https://www.overleaf.com/read/tsphshnkpfxy)
 - [Project Plan](https://www.overleaf.com/project/63ca8a6b32ea8a38a590acc1)

+## Examples

+The simulator features a number of examples located under the /examples directory.
+These are binary crates you can run with cargo.<br/>
+To run an example, run the following command: <br/>
+`cargo run --example <filename>`

+Some examples accept parameters.
+To provide these, use: <br/>
+`cargo run --example <filename> -- --flag <value>`

+For example: <br/>
+`cargo run --example grovers -- --target 64`

 #### BLAS feature

 We provide suport for enabling the feature "blas" in the [ndarray](https://crates.io/crates/ndarray) crate.